Design a 3D local scene

 - Click the Illumination tab.
 In the Illumination defined by section, for Date and time, make the following changes:

-- Verify that Adjust for Daylight Saving is checked.
+- Confirm that Adjust for Daylight Saving is checked.

 - Click OK.

 The scene updates, showing the sun is just coming up over the horizon.
-While this looks good, you may notice the uniformity of the face shading for the building faces pointed away from the sun causes them to blend in a single blob of color.
+While this looks good, the uniformity of the face shading for the building faces pointed away from the sun causes them to blend in a single blob of color.

 To better differentiate between features and faces of buildings, you'll add edge rendering to the buildings.